More Thunder and Sizzle this Week

 FARGO, N.D.
 (Valley News Live) -

-TONIGHT: Warm and muggy with patchy fog and overnight storm chance mainly north.
-Hail possible early Thursday morning again for a few.

-THURSDAY AND FRIDAY: Thursday warms into the 80s for most with plenty of sun with a couple storms possible along the international border once again.
-We could see some scattered showers and storms Friday, but at this time it does not appear organized or particularly severe.
-Highs Friday will dip back into the 70s for most with a couple near 80 readings south and southeast.
+INTO FRIDAY: Thursday night could bring some scattered showers and storms into early Friday, but at this time it does not appear organized or particularly severe.
+Highs Friday will warm back into the 80s for most with a couple near 90 degree readings south and southeast.
+Friday afternoon storms are likely and a few could be strong to severe.

 FARGO AREA 7-DAY PLANNER: